 Deciding to become sober is only one step towards sobriety; staying sober is where the work lies.
 Even though relapses are a part of recovery, numerous tips can help you maintain sobriety.
 The common misconception is that treating addiction is a one-size-fits-all program.
 However, different individuals struggle with different addictions for a diverse set of reasons, and the choice to become sober is also unique to different people.
 Some decide to become sober to take care of their health, save their relationships, or better their lifestyle choices.

 Midwest Recovery Center tailors a treatment plan that seeks to treat the whole person.
-In addition to a treatment plan that involves therapy, medical support, and social support, patients are empowered with life skills and tips that help ease the journey of staying sober.
+In addition to an alcohol addiction treatment program that involves therapy, medical support, and social support, patients are empowered with life skills and tips that help ease the journey of staying sober.
 Below are some tips you can gain from a sober living program that will help you get back on your feet so you can begin to enjoy a life free from drugs and alcohol.

 Identify the Triggers

 Different people struggle with substance abuse for various reasons.
 For example, some will engage in substance abuse to escape emotional distress, financial troubles, relationship troubles, underlying mental illness, or existing trauma.
 Identifying the triggers through case management is a crucial component in learning to maintain sobriety.

 Form New Habits to Stay Sober